atshayk/me/README.md

-- 👋 Hi, I’m @tamabyte
+- 👋 Hi, I’m @atshayk
-- 👀 I’m interested in videogames, websites, apps, operating systems and vfx.
+- 👀 I’m interested in apps, websites, os and cysec.
-- 💞️ I’m looking to collaborate on just about anything.
-- 📫 How to reach me: you can message me on discord tama#4853
+- 📫 How to reach me: you can mail me at anistimurshayk@gmail.com
-- created a basic discord bot "tamabot"

 <!---
 icybe/icybe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.